 We are all on a global mission to reduce the spread and ultimately eliminate COVID-19.
 As we do that, though, businesses everywhere also need a steady focus on providing customers what they need.
-Major aspects of our lives are now irreversibly changed, and every business needs to rethink how it will serve customers’ newly prioritized basic needs in ways that assure safety, demonstrate empathy, and build trust.
+Major aspects of our lives are now irreversibly change, and every business needs to rethink how it will serve customers’ newly prioritised basic needs in ways that assures safety, demonstrates empathy and builds trust.
 No company can avoid the imperative to change in reaction to the coronavirus pandemic.

 Then, over the course of a few short weeks, lockdowns isolated people in their homes and cut down broad swathes of the economy.
 What were once basic human needs are now priority human needs.
 But the problem is that the once-basic needs require a high degree of physical, in-person interaction to deliver.
-To keep people safe from the virus, businesses need to respond by putting offerings into the marketplace that minimize physical interactions and maximize digital interactions.
-Done right, these digital offerings for our newly prioritized human needs will replace in-person interactions but still maintain the human touch.
-It’s fair to say that our society has been caught flat-footed, and if the pandemic recurs in waves, business leaders better future-proof themselves now by learning from what we’re going through.
+To keep people safe from the virus, businesses need to respond by putting offerings into the marketplace that minimise physical interactions and maximise digital interactions.
+Done right, these digital offerings for our newly prioritised human needs will replace in-person interactions but still maintain the human touch.
+It’s fair to say that our society has been caught flat-footed and if the pandemic recurs in waves, business leaders better future-proof themselves now by learning from what we’re going through.

 What may be irreversible is the fear of being in groups.
 Businesses and their customers overnight had to rethink how to satisfy needs without exposing people to the virus.
-Once-simple things such as shopping for groceries, getting a prescription filled, or seeing a doctor for routine matters now require higher levels of investment in digitization to keep people safe.
-What matters most moved from convenience to safety, from cost to simple availability, and from wants to basic needs.
+Once-simple things such as shopping for groceries, getting a prescription filled or seeing a doctor for routine matters now require higher levels of investment in digitisation to keep people safe.
+What matters most moved from convenience to safety, from cost to simple availability and from wants to basic needs.

 This crisis has suddenly redefined how companies interact with their customers.
 Every business needs to adapt, change and innovate their practices to remain relevant.
 There are no exceptions.
 Businesses that fail to act will find it difficult to recover and thrive.